Suisun City Resilient Neighborhoods

 Flood Resilience Action Plan

 Working under the guidance of The Nature Conservancy, Sustainable Solano held a Community Resilience Building Workshop in June 2022 with Suisun City leaders, residents, business owners and environmental professionals.
 The Nature Conservancy created a Summary of Findings Report from that workshop that we will be using along with city leaders to begin community conversations around climate risks and possible solutions.
+This report was discussed as part of a climate resilience community forum.

 You can use this form to share your feedback, any questions or concerns about the information in the report.
-Learn more here about other upcoming opportunities for feedback, including a community listening session at the Climate and Environmental Festival on Oct.
-22.

 Flood Walk brochure (learn about the risks of flooding in Suisun City):